Joe Sullivan (cybersecurity)

-Joe Sullivan (born in 1968) is an American cybersecurity professional and convicted felon who has worked in both government and private sectors.
+Joe Sullivan (born in 1968) is an American cybersecurity professional who has occupied executive roles in both government and private sectors.
 Having served as a federal prosecutor with the United States Department of Justice, he worked as a CSO at Facebook, Uber and Cloudflare.
-For his role in allegedly covering up the 2016 data breaches at Uber, he was convicted in October 2022 on federal felony charges of obstruction and misprision.
+Sullivan became known as the first corporate security executive criminally prosecuted by the federal government over the handling of a data breach.
+For his role in allegedly covering up the 2016 data breaches at Uber, he was convicted in October 2022 on felony charges of obstruction and misprision.
 In January 2023, he took on the role of CEO of Ukraine Friends, a nonprofit focused on humanitarian aid to Ukraine.
+He is also the founder and CEO of the cybersecurity consultancy Joe Sullivan Security, venture partner at Costanoa ventures and a public speaker on cybersecurity, AI, and digital transformation.

 Early life and education

 Sullivan was born in 1968 in Rutland, Vermont.
 He grew up in Cambridge, Massachusetts.
 Sullivan graduated from Matignon High School in 1986, earned his Bachelor of Arts degree at Providence College in 1990, and graduated from the University of Miami School of Law in 1993.

 Career

 US Department of Justice

 After law school, Sullivan spent the first eight years of his career in the Department of Justice, having started as an intern at the DOJ Miami office in 1992 and then ultimately working at the San-Francisco office with Robert Mueller.
 From 1997 to 1999, he served as Assistant United States Attorney at the District of Nevada in Las Vegas.

 From 2000 to 2002, Sullivan worked as Assistant US Attorney at the Northern District of California.
 He was a founding member of the Computer Hacking and Intellectual Property unit at the Northern District of California.
 In 2001 and 2002, together with Scott Frewing he represented the U.S. government in United States v.
 Elcom Ltd. case, the first prosecution in the U.S. under the Digital Millennium Copyright Act.
 Sullivan also worked on multiple cybercrime cases including digital evidence aspects of the 9/11 investigation, economic espionage and child predator cases.